someniatko/DoctrineRestDriver/README.md

 # Motivation
-- What does a black sheep and a white sheep have in common?
+What does a black sheep and a white sheep have in common?<br />
-- What does a big tiger and a small tiger have in common?
+What does a big tiger and a small tiger have in common?<br />
-- And what does a database and a REST API have in common?
+And what does a database and a REST API have in common?<br />

 No matter which color a sheep has, it is a sheep and no matter if a tiger is big or small, it is a tiger.
 A database is a collection of information that is organized so that it can easily be accessed, managed, and updated and that's exactly what a REST API is.

 "I have absolutely no idea how to write a programming language, I just kept adding the next logical step on the way." said Lerdorf, the creator of PHP.
 Just skip the first part of his quote so you won't loose your faith in PHP ;) Let's focus on the second part and add the next logical step:

-Let's make the whole Doctrine ecosystem act as a REST client to get rid off boilerplate code.
+Let's make the whole Doctrine ecosystem act as a REST client to get rid of boilerplate code.

 # Prerequisites